 With the advancement in technology, new components and features are added to the chimneys which increase its application and its effectiveness by a big margin over the years.
 Currently, there are three types of filter chimneys in the market: Mesh Filter, Baffle Filter, and Charcoal Filter.
 For our readers benefit, we will share detailed information on each of these variants.

 The most basic of all filters, it is used in almost all chimneys variants as a primary layer of protection.
 The mesh has several tiny holes through which the air passes while the oil and other pollutants get caught.
-The mesh can be made of aluminium or stainless steel.
+The mesh is made of aluminium or stainless steel.
 Multiple layers of this filter are used to increase the efficiency of the chimney.

 |It is very effective in capturing grimes and oily particles.
 The filter is easy to remove and assemble.
 There is no hassle over removal and fixing of the filter||The filter needs frequent cleaning if you want it to work effectively.
 The filters can be susceptible to high temperatures which lead to warping of the mesh.|